Non-Markovian noise that cannot be dynamically decoupled by periodic spin echo pulses: Introduction

 The physical intuition for decoupling is that active rotations of a quantum system, on a time-scale on which its interaction with an unwanted environment is effectively constant, leads to an averaging over the direction into which this interaction pushes the system.
 Which type of noise is amenable to DD is then related to the existence and experimental feasibility of such a time-scale.
 A commonly found physical intuition is that the decay profile (see Figure~\ref{zenodecay}) of the unperturbed system dynamics is key: if the decay starts exponentially, it is too fast and cannot be decoupled, but if it starts with a quadratic `Zeno' region, and thus reveals a degree of `non-Markovianity'~\cite{remark} of the bath, it can.

 In the literature, there are several attempts to provide evidence to this simple picture.
 Commonly one considers exactly solvable dephasing models with Gaussian statistics~\cite{lidar} where an object known as the \emph{bath spectral density} is closely linked to the decay shape.
 If it has a cut-off frequency, then the inverse of such cut-off determines the width of a Zeno region in the decay, and is an upper bound to a sufficiently small decoupling time to stabilise the decay up to first order.
 Optimal decoupling schemes can then be engineered for given spectral densities~\cite{lidar,biercuk}.
 Even for more complex environments bath spectral densities are shown to be useful in a perturbative regime~\cite{nongauss,generalfilter}.
 Further confidence in this picture came from the analogy with the quantum Zeno effect which was shown to be strictly related to decoupling~\cite{zenodd}.
-While it was shown also that non-Markovianity can be detrimental to decoupling in a non-asymptotic regime, in analogy to the anti-Zeno effect, the Zeno region was deemed both necessary and sufficient for the asymptotic regime where the decoupling operations become fast enough~\cite{addis,gershon}.
+While it was shown also that non-Markovianity can be detrimental to decoupling in a non-asymptotic regime, in analogy to the anti-Zeno effect, the Zeno region was deemed both necessary and sufficient for the asymptotic regime where the decoupling operations become fast enough~\cite{addis,gershon,ex1,ex2,ex3}.

 Although such conjecture is based on a solid physical intuition, we were unable to find a rigorous proof.
 Indeed, our initial motivation was to provide a mathematical proof of the physical insight.
-Roughly, the idea was that the Zeno decay profile is connected to the finiteness of energy (i.e. the initial wave function is in the domain of the Hamiltonian), and finite energy is connected to the geometry of the wave-function trajectory that leads to small errors in a DD cycle (see Figure~\ref{tikz} a) and b)).
+Roughly, the idea was that the Zeno decay profile is connected to the finiteness of energy (i.e. the initial wave function is in the domain of the Hamiltonian), and finite energy is connected to the geometry of the wave-function trajectory that leads to small errors in a DD cycle.
 To say the same analytically, the domains are connected to convergence of Trotter's theorem, which is closely related to successful decoupling~\cite{unbounded}.
 But we encountered hurdles: the connection between decay profiles and domains is not simple; and the convergence of Trotter's theorem is not simply related to Hamiltonian domains.
 Indeed, instead of finding a proof, we ended up with the opposite: a counterexample.
-The phenomena behind the counter-example is visualised in Figure~\ref{tikz} c), energy is injected to the environment in each DD cycle and after many cycles the system blows up and DD fails.

 Our work shows that \emph{there cannot be a direct connection between the existence of a Zeno region and decoupling for quantum baths}.
 The example also shows, as a byproduct, that even in 1D, quantum magnetism can be interesting.
 Last, but not least, the example we provide is also instructive (and fun) as it highlights some common pitfalls of formal calculations with unbounded operators.